 As a brand, creator, or video marketer, there is nothing more exciting – or nerve-racking – than tracking how your video content is performing in the hours, and days after its upload.
 We know that 42% of social shares occur within the first 72 hours, and that those shares can be tracked across Facebook, and Twitter.
 But how is that video faring on YouTube in terms of views per hour?
+And how can you use that information to get more views on YouTube?
 A new feature on the VidIQ Chrome Extension will give you that very data, as well as real-time metrics for YouTube comments, views, and subscribers, plus stats on social media engagement.

 We took a look at one particular video from Buzzfeed.
 Uploaded yesterday (06/06/14), it features kittens and ZeFrank, so it already hit the ground running, but what kind of attention has it attracted within the past 24 hours.
 If you haven’t seen it, here’s the best 3 minutes you will spend today (unless you’re a dog person):